 Pre & Post-Nuptial Agreements

-Can you reduce such risk?
-The answer is "YES," if you properly create a contract referred to as a prenuptial or postnuptial agreement.
+If you properly create a prenuptial or postnuptial agreement.
 Typical provisions in nuptial agreements may state that all earnings by one spouse remain that spouse's sole and separate property, and that property may be purchased and owned by one spouse with the other spouse having no community interest in such property.

 Prenuptial and postnuptial agreements may also be used in other circumstances, such as the following: